pootlepress/pootle-page-builder/README.txt

 https://vimeo.com/181944652

-If youâ€™ve ever been frustrated with WordPress then youâ€™re going to love how Pootle Pagebuilder gives you complete control over your page layouts.
+If you've ever been frustrated with WordPress then you're going to love how Pootle Pagebuilder gives you complete control over your page layouts.

 = What is Pootle Pagebuilder? =